uneshkushwaha/Migration-of-EC2-instance-database-to-RDS-databse-instance/README.md

   yum -y update

-       -It takes full administrative privileges from root user to modify,create and install software after identifying password prompt.It changes symbol to #
+       1. It takes full administrative privileges from root user to modify,create and install software after identifying password prompt.It changes symbol to #
-       - Yum package manager is used to install two packages i.e mariadb-server and wget which is a command line tool for downloading files from the internet. -y automatically answer yes
+       2. Yum package manager is used to install two packages i.e mariadb-server and wget which is a command line tool for downloading files from the internet. -y automatically answer yes
-       -Configures MariaDB to start automatically at system boot.
+       3. Configures MariaDB to start automatically at system boot.
-       -Starts the MariaDB service immediately.
+       4. Start the MariaDB service immediately.
-       -Updates all installed packages on the system to their latest versions
+       5.Updates all installed packages on the system to their latest versions
 ```

 ##SET Environmental variables